BerkeleyTrue/react-rxjs-and-you/Abstract.md

 JavaScript, asynchronicity.
 It does this by combining functional programming concepts and event based data streams.

-Combine synchronous and asynchronous code flawlessly using Rx and take your real world React app to the next level.
+Learn how to combine synchronous and asynchronous code flawlessly using Rx and take your real world React app to the next level.